 On behalf of both Apple and RED DIGITAL CINEMA, I wrote and updated the RED Final Cut Studio 2 and 3 Whitepapers, that cover the most ideal postproduction and finishing workflows when using media from the RED camera with Final Cut Studio 2 and 3.

 Apple Pro Apps User Documentation

 I drew upon upon my postproduction experience on behalf of Apple as one of the founders of the User Publications group, responsible for documenting Apple’s professional digital video applications.
-While I was once on staff, I continued to freelance for Apple from time to time, most recently as the author of the Color and Final Cut Studio Workflows documentation.
+Much of my work was done on staff, but I also freelanced for Apple as the author of the Color and Final Cut Studio Workflows documentation.

-- Wrote the Shake 3.5 New Features Guide and expanded the Shake 4 User Manual
+- Wrote the Shake 3.5 New Features Guide and expanded and reorganized the Shake 4 User Manual

-- Lead writer of the Final Cut Pro User Manual for versions 2, 3, and 4
+- Lead and primary writer of the Final Cut Pro User Manual for versions 2, 3, and 4

 Early Awards for Technical Writing